thiebes/DICE/README.md

 - the diffusion coefficient and lifetime, or
 - the diffusion length
-The script will generate diffusion length for you from the diffusion coefficient and lifetime, or you can enter the diffusion length yourself.
+The script will generate diffusion length for you from the diffusion coefficient and lifetime, or you can enter the diffusion length yourself and the script will generate corresponding nominal values for the diffusion and lifetime.

 Remember to use your units specified in the above unit parameters.
 For example, if your units were entered as micrometers and nanoseconds, then your units for the diffusion coefficient will be µm$^2$ ns$^{-1}$.

 ### Noise parameters
 Provide the standard deviation of the additive normal white noise to be added to each pixel of each profile in a simulation.
 You can provide:
-- High and low values for a distribution that is uniform in reciprocal log space
-- High and low values for a distribution that is uniform in reciprocal space
 - A single value, which will be repeatedly used for every run of the simulation
+- An experimental profile at $t=0$, in the form of a comma-separated text file with the profile values in one row — the script will estimate the noise

+#### Coming soon:
 If a range is provided, the number of values generated in the range will equal the number of simulation iterations.
 Each value in the range will be used once for each simulation.